gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

    terminated and a new SCTP Association with the desired DTLS version to be instantiated.

-## Configuration of DTLS
+## Configuration of Key-Management DTLS

 ### General

-   The DTLS Connection ID SHOULD NOT be included in the DTLS records as it is not needed, avoiding overhead and addition implementation requirements on DTLS implementation.
+   The DTLS Connection ID SHOULD NOT be used in the Key-Managment DTLS Connection avoiding overhead and addition implementation requirements on DTLS implementation.

    The DTLS record length field is normally not needed as the DTLS